 A key project in the Downtown 2020 Work Plan is to improve Access and Variety in the Downtown.
 Our project goal is to design improvements for downtown pedestrian alleyways that will address safety concerns, provide opportunities for place-making and expand wayfinding accommodations using both traditional and experimental techniques.
-Improvements will come in two phases:
+Improvements include:

-- Amber Alley electrical trenching, concrete repairs and temporary signage; and
+- Amber Alley improved lighting, electrical trenching, concrete repairs and temporary signage

-- Post Office Alley and Varsity Alley renovations including new public art, amenities and lighting.
+- Post Office Alley and Varsity Alley renovations including new decorative elements,wayfinding components, lighting, and art

 Post Office and Varsity Alleys

 The Town is working with local landscape architecture firm Swanson & Associates to design improvements to the Post Office and Varsity Alleys.
 These plans are based on the early 2017 public input process described below.
 Construction is anticipated to be in late 2018.

 Click here for final construction plans from July, 2018 for both Post Office and Varsity Alleys

 Click here for the March 29, 2018 draft of the proposed Post Office Alley renovations.